Database of the Welsh

 Totals 239 119.5 hour 4.66mb

 There are two cohorts: children from three to five, and children from five to seven.
 The first digit in the names of the files which make up the database gives the age of the children.
-The file names of the five year olds of the older cohort are distinguished by the letter 'a' after the first digit.
+The file names of the five year olds of the younger cohort are distinguished by the letter 'a' after the first digit.
 The remaining digits number the files within the age group.

 The basis of the data is a collection of audio recordings of some half to three quarters of an hour each.
 A large number of children between three and seven years of age were recorded in schools throughout Wales.